This-Is-My-GitHub-Account/Chat-Application/README.md

 ## Contributing

-We welcome contributions from the community to help improve the Java Desktop Chat Application.
+We welcome contributions from the community to help develop the Java Desktop Chat Application.
 If you're interested in contributing, please follow these guidelines:

 1. Fork the repository and create your branch from `main`.
 2. Make your changes and ensure the code follows the project's coding style and guidelines.